Wolfleader101/SimpleWhitelist/README.md

 Usage: `/whitelist <add|remove> <steam64>`

-**Please Note**: if you miss enter their steam64 it will not work. it does not do any checks for if it is a real ID.
+**Please Note**: If you miss enter their steam64 it will not work.
+It does not do any checks for if it is a real steam64 id.

 ## Configuration